-Town Health Officers are given authority by the Vermont statutes to investigate and mitigate any potential or existing public health hazard in his/her town.
-The health officer conducts an investigation upon receipt of information regarding a condition that may be a public health hazard and enforces the rules and permits issued by the Vermont Department of Health.
+The Town Health Officer is given authority by the Vermont statutes to investigate and mitigate any potential or existing public health hazard in his/her town.
+The health officer investigates and receives information regarding a condition that may be a public health hazard and enforces the rules and permits issued by the Vermont Department of Health.
 The Town Health Officer may be contacted through the Town Hall.